Key Findings

 Discussion and Conclusion

 One of the biggest challenges that needs to be overcome to realize the successful integration of environmentally aware SCDTs and human DTs is access to labeled datasets for training and validation.
 Specific to vector-borne and environmentally driven disease spread, we need to understand the physiological signature of the disease (e.g., especially before symptom onset) and how this signature may differ among individuals (e.g., symptom presentation, onset, and recovery), which necessitates accurate documentation of exposure.
-Exposure, and even symptom information, can be difficult to obtain in free-living conditions, and human challenge studies can be valuable for obtaining this level of precision.41
+Exposure, and even symptom information, can be difficult to obtain in free-living conditions, and human challenge studies can be valuable for obtaining this level of precision (Temple et al., 2023).

 Successfully integrating environmentally aware SCDTs and human DTs could benefit individuals, public health officials and first responders, and urban planners and researchers.
 Individuals could use integrated DT technology to understand health risks accurately (e.g., for heat-related illness, asthma exacerbation, and vector-borne or environmentally driven diseases), take mitigating actions (e.g., by avoiding certain locations or wearing a mask), and seek treatment sooner.
 Public health officials and first responders could use integrated DT technology to allocate resources effectively (e.g., cooling stations or mosquito spraying campaigns) and plan evacuation routes.
 Urban planners and researchers could use integrated, environmentally aware DTs to make better design choices and evaluate mitigation strategies to reduce health risks arising from the interactions between humans, animals, insects, and the built environment.
 Taken together, more lives could be saved by providing timely information through the integration of AI/ML models and data from IoT and wearable sensors.